bholtbholt/jennys-portfolio/README.md

 ## Structure
 There are three main folders you'll want to edit:
+- `_technical-writing`: where all the technical writing files reside
-- `_case-studies`: where all the case study files reside
+- `_content-writing`: where all the content writing files reside
 - `_includes`: where the About and Contact pages reside
-- `_content-writing`: where all the content writing files reside

 ## Adding Case Studies or Content Writing articles
 1. Navigate to the folder of the files you want to change